 This is another fish that should be fed when there are not enough algae for them to eat.
 So throw in some algae wafers regularly.
 They will go crazy over food, and it’s really fun to watch.
 Also, it will brighten the vibrant colors of the pleco fish.

 Aqua snails might not be the most active creatures in your tank, but they’ll serve as great little workers, and they’re pretty cool to look at.
 Also, they’ll give your tank a little bit of character.

 Snails are constantly on the prowl picking up anything and everything that gets in their way, like algae and fish food.

 They just won’t do it fast.
 They’ll do it at a snail’s pace.
 They might not be the most efficient glass cleaners for an aquarium, but they’ll definitely help keep things tidy.

 They won’t cause a considerable load on a tank and won’t bother your fish.
-As we said, there’s a wide variety of snails.
+As we said, there’s a wide variety of snails from different habitats.
 So, when you find any type of snail, just Google it to ensure it is compatible with your water parameters.